-- Age: Life insurance gets more expensive as you age no matter if you buy group life insurance through work or on your own with an individual life insurance policy.
+- Age: Life insurance rates by age can increase fast.
+It gets more expensive as you age no matter if you buy group life insurance through work or on your own with an individual life insurance policy.

 - Employee Pool: Group life insurance policies are guaranteed.
 This means all the employees are provided automatic coverage no matter what their health status is.
 The group premiums and the price of these policies reflect the pool of employees.
 In other words, group policies are sold knowing that some of the participants will be healthy, sick, and very sick — and the premiums reflect this knowledge.